 “Content syndication is a very effective top-of-funnel marketing tactic for marketers.
 It helps build a marketing database in your target market and creates brand awareness on 3rd party media websites,” said Charm Bianchini, Head of Global Demand for Engagio.
 “Content syndication can be used to generate new names or warm up existing names that have gone dark.
 In order for it to be leveraged strategically, marketers should syndicate company-branded, later stage content so that these leads progress through the funnel faster.”

 When done right, syndicated content offers the opportunity to increase your brand awareness, build links, and drive significant traffic.
 27% of marketers use this technique, so including a syndication strategy in your 2019 marketing plan may help you stand out from the competition as well.

-Kathryn Kosmides, Director of Marketing at SummitSync, Inc. has worked with a variety of B2B startups to develop and execute their content marketing strategies – and the number one hack she always recommends is content syndication.
+Kathryn Kosmides, startup marketing consultant for companies like Intricately and RocketVisor, has worked with a variety of B2B startups to develop and execute their content marketing strategies – and the number one hack she always recommends is content syndication.